 - Add Group: creates a new Group.
-If Shapes were selected when you hit the button, they are directly added to this new group. - St. Move Group Backward / Forward: moves the active Group (in light gray, here Group 1) one step down / up in the list. - Lock/Unlock Shapes: depending on the line in the list, you can either lock/unlock one Shape, all Shapes in a group, or all Shapes in the list at once. - Show/Hide Shapes: depending on the line in the list, you can either hide/show one Shape, all Shapes in a group, or all Shapes in the list at once. - Options: depending on the line in the list, you can either access options for one Shape, one Group or global options for the whole list. - Collapse/Expand: folds or unfolds the list of Shapes contained in a group. - Group name: double-click on it to rename the Group.
+If Shapes were selected when you hit the button, they are directly added to this new group. - Step down / up in the list. - D Lock/Unlock Shapes: depending on the line in the list, you can either lock/unlock one Shape, all Shapes in a group, or all Shapes in the list at once. - • Show/Hide Shapes: depending on the line in the list, you can either hide/show one Shape, all Shapes in a group, or all Shapes in the list at once. - Options: depending on the line in the list, you can either access options for one Shape, one Group or global options for the whole list. - Collapse/Expand: folds or unfolds the list of Shapes contained in a group. - Group name: double-click on it to rename the Group.
 This is also valid for Shapes.